-- are in the fifth or sixth year of the PA-C certification maintenance cycle.
+- are in the fifth or sixth year of the PA-C certification maintenance cycle, or

 The following video has a wealth of information to help prepare you for taking PANRE, including how to register, what to expect on test day and when you will receive your score.
-After watching the video, read more on eligibility and registration requirements below.
+After watching the video, read more on eligibility and registration requirements available to the left.

 You must submit an online application and $350 payment to register for PANRE.
 You may schedule your exam anytime (depending on testing center availability) within the 180-day timeframe established for you to take the exam based on the successful submission of all required materials to NCCPA.
 The four-hour PANRE exam includes 240 multiple-choice questions administered in four blocks of 60 questions with 60 minutes to complete each block.
 There is a total of 45 minutes allotted for breaks between blocks and you will be responsible for managing your break time.
 You will have 15 minutes to complete the PANRE tutorial.

 **Before registering for PANRE, be sure to review the policies and procedures.

 When registering for PANRE, please consider the following requirements: